olemp/did/README.md

 HUSKY=0 git push # yolo!
 ```

+#### Commitlint
 We are also using the `commit-msg` hook to enforce good commit messages with [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional).

 See `commitlint` in [package.json](./package.json).
 The commit message needs to be lowercase and have a prefix.

+#### commit-changes.js
+We also have the node script `.tasks/commit-changes.js` that can be used.
+This prompts you for the prefix and commit message, lints all files, generates documentation using `typedoc`, then commits your changes.

 ### Branching / Deploying